shruti1512/GifMaker/README.md

 ## About

-<a name = "about" /> GIPHY for iOS is the fastest, simplest way to convert videos into gifs and share across all of your favorite social channels such as iMessage, Whatsapp, Facebook Messenger and more.
+<a name = "about" /> GIFIT for iOS is the fastest, simplest way to convert videos into gifs and share across all of your favorite social channels such as iMessage, Whatsapp, Facebook Messenger and more.

 ## Features